semasuka/Income-classification/README.md

 ```

+├── conda_env_yml_file
+│   ├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
+│
+│
 ├── datasets
 │   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
 │   ├── test.csv                    <- the test data.